moonstar-x/old-server-setup/docs/game-servers/assetto-corsa.md

 For *SteamCMD*, we'll create a folder in our main drive `C:\steamcmd` and we'll add this folder to our path:

 1. Open the Start Menu, right click *My Computer* and select *Properties*.
-2. On the left tab select *Advanced system setitns* and click on *Environment Variables...*.
+2. On the left tab select *Advanced system settings* and click on *Environment Variables...*.
 3. On the *Path* variable, add the following: `;C:\steamcmd`.

 Now that *SteamCMD* is in our *Path*, we can easily run it through a command line prompt directly with the `steamcmd` command.
 We'll use a small *bat* script to download and update *Assetto Corsa*.
 Open up a notepad and save it as `update_assetto.bat`.
 Inside the text editor add the following text (make sure to replace your *%username%* with your actual username):